MeshPose/densepose_eval/README.md

 ## Installation

-To use this repository, first clone it as a submodule into your project.
+To use this repository, clone it as a submodule into your project.

 ## Prerequisites